‘A reward for hard work’ - Mwene revels in maiden Bundesliga goal vs Hertha Berlin

 “Now, we have three more games in which we want to make move clearly from the relegation zone as early as possible."

-As a result of this draw, Mainz now occupy the 12th position in the German elite division log after accruing 35 points from 31 fixtures.
+As a result of this draw, Mainz now occupy the 12th position on the German elite division log after accruing 35 points from 31 fixtures.

 They would be hoping to extend their unbeaten league run to nine when they travel to the Deutsche Bank Park for their clash versus Adi Hutter’s Eintracht Frankfurt on Sunday.

-Eintracht Frankfurt - who boast of Angola's Jabez Makanda and Morocco's Aymen Barkok - are fourth in the log with 56 points.
+Eintracht Frankfurt - who boast of Angola's Jabez Makanda and Morocco's Aymen Barkok - are fourth on the log with 56 points.

 Victory for them would brighten their chances for a Champions League ticket next season.